AhmedNayel-1/bigchief45.github.io/content/posts/custom-admin-action-buttons-in-django/index.md

     pass
 ```

 It is important that we use the `staff_member_required` decorator for these functions.
-Since they are supposed to be executed strictly from the Django admin, which means only logged in admins are allowed to trigger these functions.
+Since they are supposed to be executed strictly from the Django admin, which means only logged in admins should be allowed to trigger these functions.

 Now let's go ahead and define the URLs first.
 In `urls.py` of the `books` app: